jagble/configure-ad/README.md

 </p>

 ## Objective
-The objective of this lab is to demonstrate the deployment and management of an Active Directory environment in Azure.
-You will learn how to:
+This project is a **hands-on tutorial and walkthrough** for deploying and managing an Active Directory environment in a Windows Server ecosystem.
+It simulates real-world IT administration tasks, including creating users, joining clients to a domain, and configuring group policies.
+The lab is designed for IT professionals or students looking to gain practical experience with **Active Directory, domain management, and account security practices**.

 - Deploy a Windows Server 2022 domain controller
 - Promote it to an Active Directory domain controller
 - Create and manage users and organizational units
 - Join client machines to the domain and apply group policies

+## 🖋️ Languages Used
+- PowerShell 🟦

+## 🏢 Environments Used
+- Windows Server 2022 (Domain Controller) 🖥️
+- Windows 10/11 (Client machines) 💻

+## 🛠️ Technologies / Applications / Services Used
+- Active Directory Domain Services 📂
+- Group Policy Management Console  ⚙️
+- Remote Desktop Protocol (RDP) 🖱️
+- Event Viewer 📊
+- PowerShell ISE 🔹

 ---